 Welcome to Camp2Congregation!

 We are so glad you are joining us for this exploration of Traveling Day Camp, whether you are a camp director, church professional, or parent who has been asked to participate in the project.
-See the intro video from project director, Dr. Jake Sorenson.

 A Powerful Partnership between